 Download Brochure and sign up now.
 Space is limited.

 Day 1: Arrive in Fairbanks and to the Wedgewood Hotel on or before 6pm.
 There, we’ll enjoy dinner that evening as a group.
 The Wedgewood is located in the Migratory Waterfowl Preserve on 115-acres of trails and wetlands.
 We’ll check the skies and aurora forecast for the evening and head out to take photos if the Northern Lights decide to dance for us!

 Day 2: Enjoy breakfast at the hotel before we leave for the airport to catch our flight from Fairbanks to Kaktovik / Barter Island.
 We highly recommend TRAVEL INSURANCE because getting delayed or canceled because of weather is a real thing at this time of year.
 Our flight will take around 1.5 hours and take us over the Brooks Range, above the Arctic Circle, and to the North Slope.
 Upon arrival, we’ll be swooped up by our hotel shuttle to check into our hotel, have a quick lunch, and go out for our first excursion to meet the giants of the north.
 We’ll meet for dinner to warm up and share stories at our hotel that evening.

-Day 6: We’ll enjoy a morning polar bear viewing excursion to say farewell to our bears, before returning for lunch at the hotel.
-We’ll catch an early afternoon flight back to Fairbanks, and arrive in time to check into our hotel and have dinner.
+Day 6: We’ll catch a morning flight back to Fairbanks, and arrive in time to check into our hotel and have dinner.
 That evening, we’ll check the aurora forecast and skies and photograph the Northern Lights.